maciti/maciti.github.io/_posts/2019-01-05-Distributed-Session-Sql-Server-AspNet-Core.markdown

 }
 {% endhighlight %}

-In the startup.cs, in the ConfigureServices method add the Distributed Sql Server Cache, the session and the :
+In the startup.cs, in the ConfigureServices method add the Distributed Sql Server Cache:

 {% highlight csharp %}